smartinternz02/SI-GuidedProject-713003-1706137475/README.md

   1. Login to the Amazon website.
   2. Enter a product name in the search bar.
   3. Click on the search button.
-- **Expected Outcome**: Relevant search results related to the entered product should be displayed.
+- **Expected Outcome**: Relevant search results for the entered product should be displayed.

 ### 3. Add to Cart
 - **Description**: Validates the functionality to add a product to the cart.